LoganEStack/cs_compendium/README.md

   <i><a href=https://medium.com/basecs/trying-to-understand-tries-3ec6bede0014>Source: Trying to Understand Tries, Medium</a></i>
 </p>

--   [**Heap:**](https://www.geeksforgeeks.org/heap-data-structure/?ref=shm) A complete Binary Tree (all the levels are completely filled except possibly the lowest one, which is filled from the left.)
+-   [**Heap:**](https://www.geeksforgeeks.org/heap-data-structure/?ref=shm) A complete Binary Tree (all the levels are completely filled except possibly the lowest one, which is filled from the left).
+Can turn an unsorted array into a heap in O(n) because heapifying is different from outright sorting the list.
+It doesn’t need to enforce total ordering, just the heap property.
+The former (heap sort) takes O(nlogn).
+Can find the smallest/largest element in O(1).
+Can add/remove the smallest/largest element in O(log(n)).
+Can perform insertions and removals while always maintaining the first property.
 	-   Max-heap: Children are always smaller than their parents
 	-   Min-heap: Children are always larger than their parents

 	> [https://www.programiz.com/dsa/heap-data-structure](https://www.programiz.com/dsa/heap-data-structure)

-[Graph:](https://www.geeksforgeeks.org/graph-data-structure-and-algorithms)  Non-linear data structure consisting of vertices (nodes) and edges.
+[**Graph:**](https://www.geeksforgeeks.org/graph-data-structure-and-algorithms)  Non-linear data structure consisting of vertices (nodes) and edges.
 It’s like a tree that doesn’t have to flow down, where each node can connect to any other node.
 Often, this results in cycles in the graph.
 A graph can also be directed, where the lines have arrows indicating some kind of order for the nodes.
 More on graphs in the “Algorithms” section.

 <p align="center">
   <img width="600" src="images/table_common_data_structure_operations.png">